 - Begin by pointing your toes toward the floor.
 Then flex your feet and lift your toes as high as you can.
 This is one repetition.

-- Complete three sets of 12 reps, stretching your shins with the Kneeling Shin Stretch in between each set.
+- Complete three sets of 12 reps, stretching your shins with the Reclining Hero in between each set.